alex-jesper/react-query-ndjson/README.md

 https://github.com/canjs/can-ndjson-stream

 # Usage
-Checkout the backend, add @CrossOrigin() to the controller, and start it up.
+Checkout the backend, and start it up.

 Start this project:
 ```